dailyops/cops/README.md

 * dk for docker wraper
 * kc for kubectl wrapper
 * dklet refer to a practical dsl powered by ruby
-* kblet is dklet used in k8s practice

 ## Familar with dklet dsl